oijdfdg/create-untitled-app/README.md

 # Inspried by

-create-react-app, create-t3-app, and template creation
+create-react-app, create-t3-app, and other templates.